-Yacht Charter and Boat Rentals in Skiathos
+Yacht Charter in Skiathos

 Popular for sailing holidays on the Northern Aegean, the island of Skiathos is a renowned holiday island